steveicarus/iverilog/vvp/README.txt

 NOTE: The .arith/mult inputs are not necessarily the width of the output.
 I have not decided how to handle this.

+These devices support .s and .r suffixes.
+The .s means the node is a signed vector device, the .r a real valued device.

 STRUCTURAL COMPARE STATEMENTS: